-But, a lot has changed in three years when the basic tenets of pop-punk, be angry and play guitars, seemed so simple and so secure.
-Since then, Warped Tour quietly shriveled to a halt.
-Numerous outfits once seen as definitive of the movement have all but disintegrated and the community as a whole became more outspoken about addiction and sexual violence.
+But a lot has changed in three years when the basic tenets of pop-punk – be angry and play guitars – seemed so simple and so secure.
+Since then, Warped Tour has shriveled quietly to a halt.
+Numerous outfits once seen as definitive of the movement have all but disintegrated as the community as a whole has become more outspoken about addiction and sexual violence.
 Lodged firmly within a genre proving increasingly overwrought, TSSF have a lot to prove about their place in pop-punk’s legacy and future in the genre with their latest album, “Proper Dose.”

-The titular first track on the album opens with riffs almost identical to those of previous tracks, but the ghost of similarity evaporates in a crash of cymbals before you can say “derivative.”
-The song, at just under two and a half minutes, promises all of the melancholy of the band’s third release.
+The titular first track on the album begins in a way consistent with TSSF’s previous releases, but the ghost of similarity evaporates in a crash of cymbals before you can say “derivative.”
+The song, at just under two and a half minutes, promises all of the melancholy of the band’s third full-length.
 The second track, “Keep This Up,” brings the high-tempo anger so characteristic of TSSF.
 Meanwhile, “Out of It,” the third track on the album and lead single, returns to the hooks that first made TSSF fun, while also discussing the repercussions of Cannon’s chronic substance abuse.

 Addicted to opioids and anger, Cannon spent the past three years stewing.
 His more aggressive actions of the past, like drop-kicking a concert attendee from the stage, become clearer within the narrative of this album.

 This is a jarring transition to “Take Me As You Please,” which on initial listen seems to fill the role of the obligatory acoustic song on a pop-punk album.
 However, departures from TSSF’s historic jabs at acoustic work (moody, slow, uneven production) are successful here.
 They seem to take cues from ex-punk contemporaries Turnover, keeping the song in a “synthy” upbeat key that is both surprising and fun.